 Copyright can be passed on by contract so photographers are advised to make sure that they have not signed away copyright ownership in their own photographs as part of a commission agreement or other contract.

 Photographs are all copies of something — reportage, a staged still life and so on.
 Legal problems can arise for the person buying a picture if the object photographed has copyright in its own right.
-If a member has photographed a painting, sculpture or other artwork it may be necessary for you, the image buyer, to clear permission with the artist, their estate or agent before you can use the picture.
+If a contributor has photographed a painting, sculpture or other artwork it may be necessary for you, the image buyer, to clear permission with the artist, their estate or agent before you can use the picture.
 If they believe additional rights clearances are needed when their image is used, we ask them to help you by entering the details in their keywords including specifically the name of the artwork and artist.
 See the link to Clearances below.

 Under UK law copyright lasts for the life of the artist plus 70 years.
 Permission from the artist or architect should not be necessary if the sculpture, building or other artwork is permanently situated in a public place.
 Any building can be photographed from public land in the UK, except for intelligence and defence installations, as well as some other government properties.
 Laws differ in other countries, so we ask photographers to obtain clearances if they are in any doubt.